dkodotcom/PersonalWebsite/README.md

 ## History

 Originally, my first commit was pure HTML and CSS, which would be landingpage.html and landingpage.css.
-After deciding I wanted to use flexbox as the responsive framework, I committed landingpage2.html and landingpage.css which on retro, was a bit redundant.
-I guess I wanted to show progression!
+After deciding I wanted to use flexbox as the responsive framework, I committed landingpage2.html and landingpage.css which on retro, was a bit redundant..
+I guess I wanted to show progression! hehe.